The Clear Edge

 Each layer feeds the next.
 Dashboard identifies constraint → Improvement system targets it → Delegation determines who executes → Time fence protects execution hours → Energy systems sustain the work.

 No layer works without the others.
-Together, they create compound growth on 30 hours weekly without the founder burning out.
+Together, they achieve compound growth on 30 hours per week without the founder burning out.

 Here’s the integration in practice.